verilye/Database/README.md

 potentially if assumptions on the data are no longer true.
 The data will be stored inside a combination of data structures (Hash table and AVL tree?) and formatted data will be inserted into it and come out when prompted.

+#### client.cpp and server.cpp

+These are the data brokers, actual database logic will be seperated into seperate files

 ### Reading Material

 Basic outline of what to do is found in implement Redis from scratch, a book about how to